donkirkby/live-py-plugin/CONTRIBUTING.md

 6. Click the Add Feature... button, type "live", select `live_py_feature` from the list, and click OK.
 7. Drag `live_py_feature` under the devtools group, and click the Build button.
 8. Commit the new version files, push, and create a release on GitHub.
+(Finish the PyCharm release before marking the release on GitHub, if you're releasing both).
 9. Update the version number on the [Eclipse marketplace][mkt].

 ## PyCharm Development ##
-To write a PyCharm plugin, you use IntelliJ [IDEA], and follow the [plugin development guidelines][idea-dev].
+There is also a PyCharm version of the plugin.
+You can work on it with IntelliJ [IDEA], and follow the [plugin development guidelines][idea-dev].

+### Running from Source Code ###
-1. Download and install it, then open the `live-py-plugin/pycharm` project.
+1. Download and install IntelliJ IDEA, then open the `live-py-plugin/pycharm` project.
 2. Install the [Python plugin][idea-py].
 It will probably prompt you when you open the project.
 3. Use Git to clone the IDEA source code.
 (It takes a while.)